Home » pallet projects » Antique Sewing Machine New T.V. Table

 Seriously, I wonder why I even bothered at this point.
 The rusty bolts had to be removed with locking pliers.

-Some of the screws were really hard to remove.
+Some of the screws were hard to remove.
 Finally, I used WD40 and a strong screwdriver.
 I was on a mission.
-For this project I would only be using the left and right sides of the old treadle machine.
+For this project, I would only use the left and right sides of the old treadle machine.

 Tips For Dealing With Rust

 What?
 Vaseline helps remove rust?
 YES!
 I was digging around the shop for my wire brush when I came across the Vaseline I use for distressing furniture.
 What could it hurt?
-The bottom of this machine was soooo rusty!
+The bottom of this machine was so rusty!
 You can see the difference it made in the two end pieces.
-I applied the Vaseline wit a large paint brush.
+I applied the Vaseline with a large paintbrush.
 I let it set overnight for good measure.
 Heck, I had no idea what I was doing.

 SAVE this tip on Pinterest!